Rookout/docs/docs/breakpoints-tasks.md

 If a Breakpoint is invoked twice within the limit (set by default to *100ms*) the Breakpoint will be disabled for that application instance and it's status will be set to `Error`.

-To change this configuration for a specific Breakpoint, change the value of `minTimeBetweenHits` to the desired number in miliseconds:
+To change this configuration for a specific Breakpoint, change the value of `minTimeBetweenHits` to the desired number in milliseconds:
 ```json
 "minTimeBetweenHits" : 10
 ```

 ## Maximum execution time limit

-Rookout set a limit on the extraction time that the breakpoint causes to ensure there's no perfomance degradation when setting breakpoint on on hot code path.
+Rookout sets a time limit on fetching data when a Breakpoint is hit to reduce the risk of performance degragation.

-If a Breakpoint reaches to the time limit (set by default to 400ms) the Breakpoint will be disabled for that application instance and it's status will be set to Error.
+If a Breakpoint reaches the time limit for a specific app instance, the Breakpoint will be disabled for the instance and the Breakpoint status will become "Error".

+Default value for this configuration is 400ms.

-To change this configuration for a specific Breakpoint, change the value of `maxAugTime` to the desired number in miliseconds:
+To change this configuration for a specific Breakpoint, change the value of `maxAugTime` to the desired number in milliseconds:
 ```json
 "maxAugTime" : 600
 ```